Natural mapping (interface design): Good mapping: miniature car seat display

 In this example, the placement of controls for adjusting the positioning of a car seat is more intuitive and easier to use because the arrangement of controls directly mirrors the shape of a real car seat.
 This is especially useful during the process of driving when it is impossible to read the labels on the controls because the user can easily operate the controls without having much prior knowledge of each control's exact functionality.
-The bottom button clearly moves the bottom part of the seat forward of backward.
+The bottom button clearly moves the bottom part of the seat forward or backward.
 The top button maps to the backrest of the car seat and dictates the vertical orientation of that part of the seat, moving it either more upright or flatter.
 This presentation of controls greatly aids the user in better understanding the state of the system and figuring out how to achieve their goal of adjusting their car seat to their liking without much cognitive strain.